ran-tao-physics/RanView/README.md

 # 14/04/2025 update
 Added choice of whether to auto-range or not in lock-in measurements.
 Also added a class for Lakeshore 340.

+# 04/05/2025 update
+Re-calibrated the load cell after workshop trimmed the mushroomed-out bit and updated load_cell_calibration in PlotSpectrumWidget.py